UniMath/agda-unimath/src/real-numbers/limits-sequences-real-numbers.lagda.md

 ## Idea

-In this file, we describe properties of
+On this page, we describe properties of
 [limits of sequences](metric-spaces.limits-of-sequences-metric-spaces.md) in the [metric space of real numbers](real-numbers.metric-space-of-real-numbers.md).